raspberrypilearning/retraining-model/en/step_4.md

 This stacks the `global_average_layer` and the `prediction_layer` on top of the `original_model`.
 --- /task ---

 Next, you have to **compile** your model — convert it into a form that you can train and use to make predictions.
-To do this you need to set two values: the **learning rate** of your model, and a **loss function**.
+To do this, you need to set two values: the **learning rate** of your model, and a **loss function**.

 The learning rate tells your model how quickly to learn.
 You don't want it too small, as it might take far too long to learn anything.
 However, you don't want it too big or your model may rush ahead with the first thing that seems sort-of right, and miss an important rule or insight.
 You'll use a learning rate of `0.0001`.